 This reverse budgeting strategy makes sure you are paying your bills and building up your savings at the same time.
 Also, since you can spend whatever is leftover on anything you want, you can avoid having some of those negative feelings like guilt or shame if you decide to treat yourself to something extra!
 Winner winner chicken dinner!

 You might not know for sure what is the best way to get some help if you get behind on your bills, but there is a 100% chance that ignoring your debt or bills will not work.
 One consequence of ignoring your debt is late fees and interest adding up, making the total balance even bigger thus compounding the problem.
 Your credit history and score could also be at risk of deteriorating.
 Sometimes if creditors see that you are at least trying to make your payments and get caught up, they are more willing to work with you and help you get current again.

 Like mentioned above, programs exist that can help people who are having a hard time affording their credit card and loan payments, medical bills, housing, utilities, student loans, and more.
 Reach out to one of these organizations to see if you qualify for assistance.
+The economic stimulus checks issued by the government recently has been helpful to most, but of course it’s not a long term solution.
 You could also seek help from the National Foundation for Credit Counseling if you are overwhelmed by debt.
 You could also consider personal loans for bad credit as a way to consolidate bills or any amount that you are behind on.

 Losing your job or having unexpected expenses can make it nearly impossible to stay current with your bills.
 However, if you take the time to create and use a detailed and realistic budget, and you seek additional help or resources if you need it, you will have a much better chance of staying on top of your bills.
 You could also become debt free and improve your credit score in the process!
 A little bit of effort goes a long way.